-- Transcripts from all academic institutions (unofficial transcripts may be sent to the department, though official transcripts must be submitted with the application to UH Office of Graduate Education– see 1 above)
+- a) Transcripts from all academic institutions (unofficial transcripts may be sent to the department, though official transcripts must be submitted with the application to UH Office of Graduate Education– see 1 above)

-- Statement of Objectives (2 page maximum, 12 pt font and single spaced), which should include the following:
+- b) Statement of Objectives (2 page maximum, 12 pt font and single spaced), which should include the following:

 - A clear explanation of research interests with proposed hypotheses or research questions

 - A statement indicating why you have chosen to apply to the Department of Botany at the University of Hawaii

 - An indication of having contacted one or more UH Botany faculty members to discuss potential projects.
 Please note that students are unlikely to be accepted into the graduate program unless a faculty member agrees to serve as an advisor.

 - d) Contact information for three reviewers who will submit letters of recommendation.
 Please contact these people ahead of time, and notify them of the email they will receive requesting a letter of recommendation.

 Contact the Botany Graduate Program with any questions or concerns at:

 University of Hawaii at Manoa